CGJennings/se3docs/docs/um-plugins-catalogue.md

 The plug-in catalogue, available from the **Toolbox/Catalogue** menu, is used to install and update plug-ins.
 When the opened, it connects to the Strange Eons Web site and downloads the latest catalogue.
 You can then browse the available entries and choose which plug-ins to install.

+> If the catalogue fails to load, it may be due to a temporary network issue. *Try again later.* If you continue to have problems, you may need to adjust your [proxy settings](um-install-troubleshooting.md#proxy-settings).

 To *view more information about a listing*, click on its entry in the list.
 A description of the plug-in will be shown in the information pane to the right.

 To *install plug-ins*, check the boxes in their list entries, then choose **Download and Install**.
 Some plug-ins will display *installation notes*; click **Close** after reading them.